Milanka81/clients-appointments-endava-internship/README.md

 3. Start the React app by running `npm start`.
 4. Start the Express app by running `node app`.

-## Technologies

-This project is built using the following technologies:

-- React
-- React Router
-- Redux
-- Express

 ## Application Specification

 ### Home Page